 Details: 3 Rochester Walk, SE1 9AF | Open weekdays 12-11pm, Saturday 9am-11.30pm, Sunday 12-9pm | £££

 You’ll be singing the praises of the dim sum served up at Duddell’s, set atmospherically in a Grade II listed former church.
 The stunning setting perfectly frames the elegant Cantonese cuisine (borrowed from the two Michelin starred flagship in Hong Kong), while literally framing a rotating series of modern art installations.
 READ MORE

 Details: 9a St. Thomas Street, SE1 9RY | Open weekdays 12-3pm and 5.30-11pm, Sat 12-3pm and 6-11pm, Sun 12-3pm and 6-10.30pm | ££££

-Planted firmly opposite Borough Market, restaurant ingredients don’t come fresher than at Elliot’s – unless, of course, Borough Market itself turned into one giant restaurant.
-But then it probably wouldn’t come with inviting, exposed brick walls; a skylit dining room; and ravishing combinations of fresh, seasonal ingredients lovingly assembled by a team of hot-shot chefs.
+A long-standing stalwart of the Borough Market restaurant scene, ingredients don’t come fresher than at Elliot’s.
+It’s a true neighbourhood gem, with inviting, exposed brick walls; a skylit dining room; and ravishing combinations of fresh, seasonal produce from the market, lovingly assembled by a team of hot-shot chefs.
 READ MORE